creek-service/creek-system-test-gradle-plugin/README.md

 when executing tests.

 * `systemTestExecutor` the [system test executor][3] dependency, defaulting to the same version as the plugin.
+* `systemTestExtension` system test extensions to allow the test to handle different types of resources.
+* `systemTestComponent` additional dependencies containing the Aggregate and Service components involved in the tests.

 ### Changing the system test executor version